walterav1984/x86raspbianfy/README.md

 After ~45 minutes(hardcoded time), there will be a < 1GB 'disk1GB.img' file which you can image to any pc you like.
 For customization of your image before build (edit config files/apt-get packages) you probably want to modify 'rf.sh', if you want to resize/change boot/rootfs/filesystem partition you have to look carefull at 'qcmpayload.txt' but its not hard.

 ## Start?
-Download/clone this github repo and run the 'host.sh' script on a ubuntu 18.04 amd64(32bit may work) desktop, after typing your sudo password let it run for ~45 minutes and don't interfere with own keyboard input in the qemu-monitor.
+Download/clone this github repo and run the 'host.sh' script with 2 arguments one for architecture (i386/amd64) and the second for imgsize(MegaBytes) on a ubuntu 18.04 amd64(32bit may work) desktop, after typing your sudo password let it run for ~45 minutes and don't interfere with own keyboard input in the qemu-monitor.
 Open a terminal and cd to the downloaded files:

 ```
 chmod +x *.sh #makes the scripts executable
-./host.sh #asks for sudo and will run for ~45 minutes
+./host.sh i386 1024 #asks for sudo and will run for ~45 minutes
 ```

 After imaging and running the image on bare metal target system its a good start to change the timezone and expand the rootfs or change password.
 Before that it may be wise to setup ssh or wpa_supplicant just follow raspbian documentation: